• About Us

 Spending Bill Would Boost NIH Funding

 Earlier this week, House and Senate appropriators released a bipartisan, bicameral fiscal year (FY) 2026 spending bill which includes funding for the Department of Health and Human Services.
-Congress must pass the nine outstanding annual appropriations bills or another stop-gap spending measure to avoid a partial government shutdown when the current federal continuing resolution expires on January 30.
+The House passed the spending bill on January 22.
+The bill now heads to the Senate for a vote next week.
+Congress must pass the six outstanding annual appropriations bills or another stop-gap spending measure to avoid a partial government shutdown when the current federal continuing resolution expires on January 30.

 The bill provides $48.7 billion for the National Institutes of Health (NIH), a $415 million (0.9 percent) increase above the FY2025 level.
 This funding increase includes $2.3 billion for the National Institute of Diabetes and Digestive and Kidney Diseases, an increase of $16 million.
 By contrast, the President’s FY 2026 budget would have cut the NIH by $18 billion.
 Importantly, the bill also preserves NIH facilities and administrative (F&A) costs.